Local

 Homeland Craft Beer & Wine is temporarily closing, claiming miscommunication from the state on liability insurance requirements.
 Canva

-A Midlands bar is temporarily closing its doors due to what the business is calling a miscommunication about liability insurance requirements, according to a Facebook post from the brewery’s account.
+A Midlands bar is temporarily closing its doors due to what the business is calling a miscommunication about liability insurance requirements, according to a Facebook post from the bar’s account.

 A Facebook post from Homeland Craft Beer & Wine on May 27.